13 Facts About Halloweentown

 2. Debbie Reynolds was the first actor cast in Halloweentown.

-The film’s most well-known star was also its first to be cast.
+The film’s most well-known star, Debbie Reynolds (Singin' in the Rain) was also its first to be cast.
 “Debbie had decided she wanted to open herself up to doing some television.
 When we saw the list, we took one look at her name and said, ‘Oh my god, would she really do it?,’" Sheri Singer, the film’s executive producer, said.
 "And she did.
 We never went to anyone else."

 3. Halloweentown had a modest budget.